Here, we take an in-depth look at the latest monitoring information for Greece.

 Pillar 1 – safe digital experiences

-Safe digital experiences refer to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.
+Safe digital experiences refers to actions taken to protect children from harmful and illegal online content, conduct, contact, and risks as young consumers and to improve their well-being online through a safe, age-appropriate digital environment created in a way that respects children’s best interests.

-Responses to EU laws
+Implementing EU laws

 - Directive (EU) 2018/1808 (Audiovisual Media Services Directive (AVMSD)) has officially been transferred to the Greek legislation by Act 4779/2021.
 Especially, Article 28 of the AVMSD has been transferred by Article 32 of Act 4779/2021.

 - On 5 April 2024, the Greek Parliament adopted Law 5099/2024 (the law) for the implementation of the EU Digital Services Act (DSA) in Greece.
 The law designates the Hellenic Telecommunications and Post Commission (EETT) as the Digital Services Coordinator in Greece.
-Other competent authorities responsible for supervising intermediary services providers and enforcing the DSA in Greece are the National Council for Radio and Television (NCRTV) and the Hellenic Data Protection Authority (HDPA).
+Other competent authorities responsible for supervising intermediary service providers and enforcing the DSA in Greece are the National Council for Radio and Television (NCRTV) and the Hellenic Data Protection Authority (HDPA).

-Addressing harmful online content
+Harmful online content

-- The term “harmful online content” is specified in the Greek Act 4779/2021 as the content that “may impair the physical, mental or moral development of minors”.
+- The term ‘harmful online content’ is specified in the Greek Act 4779/2021 as the content that “may impair the physical, mental or moral development of minors”.
 The strictest categories of harmful online content that are mentioned in the above Act are gratuitous violence and pornography.

-Addressing harmful online conduct
+Harmful online conduct

-Age verification and digital identity systems
+Age verification

-In place | In development | Not in place | Other | |
+In place | In development | Other activity | Not in place | |

 ---|---|---|---|---|

-Codes of practice of digital services | X | |||
+Codes of practice | X | |||

-Consumer code of practice | X | |||
+DSC implemented | X | |||

 Definition of harmful content | X | |||